A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Introduction

 A number of algorithmic advances make the TR representation practical.
 The original work~\cite{zhao2016tensor} introduced SVD- and iteration-based routines that assume full tensor access.
-Alternating least-squares (TR-ALS) methods update each core via least squares and can handle noise or partial observations, though they are nonconvex and sensitive to initialization~\cite{khoo2021efficient,wang2017efficient,yuan2019tensor}.
+Alternating least-squares (TR-ALS) methods update each core via least squares and can handle noise or partial observations, though they are nonconvex and sensitive to initialization~\cite{chen2020tensorring,khoo2021efficient,wang2017efficient,wu2024nonlinear,yuan2019tensor}.

 Beyond iterative schemes, several tensor models admit exact, finite-step constructions under suitable assumptions.
-For Tucker, truncating the higher-order SVD (HOSVD) yields an exact orthogonal Tucker representation in a fixed number of SVDs~\cite{kolda2009tensor}.
+For Tucker decomposition, truncating the higher-order SVD (HOSVD) yields an exact orthogonal Tucker representation in a fixed number of SVDs~\cite{kolda2009tensor}.
 For tensor train decomposition, TT-SVD provides a finite-step factorization~\cite{oseledets2011tensor}.
 For orthogonally decomposable CP tensors, spectral / simultaneous-diagonalization methods recover the factors exactly~\cite{kolda2001orthogonal}.
 Compared to Tucker, orthogonally decomposable CP, and TT decompositions, tensor rings possess a more intricate cyclic structure, making them substantially more challenging to analyze.
-This raises the following open question:
+To the best of our knowledge, no finite-step procedure for exact tensor ring decomposition has previously been established in the literature.